Janine Sutto: Personal life

 She married fellow comic actor Pierre Dagenais in 1944.
+They had twin daughters: Mirelle and Catherine, born on September 22, 1958.
+Catherine had Down syndrome.
+Catherine died in April 2011.

 Her biography, titled Vivre avec le destin (Living with Destiny), written by her son-in-law Jean-François Lépine, was published in 2010.

 Sutto died in a Montreal palliative care facility in March 2017 at age 95, as reported by Lépine.

 Honours

 In 1986 she was made an Officer of the Order of Canada and was promoted to Companion in 1991.
 In 1998, she was made a Knight of the National Order of Quebec.
 It is the highest honor in the performing arts in Canada.
 In May 2014, Sutto received a Governor General's Performing Arts Award for Lifetime Artistic Achievement for her contribution to Canadian theatre.

 In April 2015, she was the first woman to receive the title of Honorary Citizen of the City of Montreal.
 On October 5, 2016, she attended the unveiling of a mural in her honor created by the artist Kevin Ledo in the Ville-Marie borough, in Montreal. produced by the charity MU, located in South-Central Montreal, a neighborhood that Janine Sutto lived in as a child.
 The Maison de la Culture Frontenac was renamed Maison de la Culture Janine-Sutto in November 2018.